wgheidrich/DACalc/README.md

 In this case there is a unique solution to the problem, which represents the ideal gas law.
 We found this law even though it is not in any way hard coded into DACalc, just by trying to match dimensions.

-It is not always the case that we will find a unique solution -- there can be multiple solutions, for example when one of the quantities is dimensionless, or if we enter multiple quantities with the same dimension.
+It is not always the case that we will find a unique solution -- there can also be multiple solutions, for example when one of the quantities is dimensionless, or if we enter multiple quantities with the same dimension.
 However, we can typically still learn more about the physical problem by studying the solution space.

 One more remark about the above example: please note that the numerical value does match the widely known volume of one kilomol of gas at standard temperature and pressure.
 Again, we found this value without knowing the actual equation.

 ## Python API<a name="python"></a>

 While the DACalc calculator is very useful as a standalone tool, it is not a full-fledged programming language.
-If you need to do unit-based calculations in a complex computation, you can use the DACalc Python API, which introduces the same feature set into Python, by introducing a new class `ConcreteNumber`.
+To perform unit-based calculations in a complex program, one can use the DACalc Python API, which introduces the same feature set into Python, by introducing a new class `ConcreteNumber`.
 A simple example similar to the above torque calculation looks like this in the Python API:

 ```Python
 from dacalc.concretenumber import ConcreteNumber as CN